Bruno Gaspar: Fiorentina

 On 19 June 2017, Gaspar agreed to a five-year deal with ACF Fiorentina from Italy.
-His maiden Serie A appearance took place on 27 August, when he came on as 46th-minute substitute for Nenad Tomović and provided the assist to Milan Badelj in a 1–2 home loss against U.C.
-Sampdoria.
+His maiden Serie A appearance took place on 27 August, when he came on as 46th-minute substitute for Nenad Tomović and provided the assist to Milan Badelj in a 1–2 home loss against UC Sampdoria.

 Sporting CP

-Gaspar returned to his homeland and its capital in June 2018, signing for five seasons with Sporting CP.
-He scored his first goal for the club on 3 January 2019 (with collaboration from opposing player Vincent Sasso), in a 2–1 home victory over C.F.
-Os Belenenses.
+Gaspar returned to his homeland and its capital in June 2018, signing a five-year contract with Sporting CP.
+He scored his only goal for the club on 3 January 2019 (with collaboration from opposing player Vincent Sasso), in a 2–1 home victory over B-SAD.

 On 31 August 2019, Olympiacos F.C. announced the acquisition of Gaspar on loan.
 On 9 March 2021, again on loan, he joined Vancouver Whitecaps FC of Major League Soccer with a purchase option at the end of the season, which was not activated; he scored once in his year in Canada, opening a 1–1 draw at the San Jose Earthquakes on 23 October.

 Return to Vitória

-Gaspar returned to Vitória Guimarães on the last day of the 2022 January transfer window (alongside Geny Catamo on loan), in a deal where Marcus Edwards moved in the opposite direction.
+Gaspar returned to Vitória Guimarães on the last day of the January 2022 transfer window (alongside Geny Catamo on loan), in a deal where Marcus Edwards moved in the opposite direction.

 International career

+Portugal

+Gaspar won his only cap for the Portugal under-21 side on 13 November 2014, playing seven minutes in a 3–1 away friendly defeat against England.

+Angola

-Gaspar won his first and only cap for the Portuguese under-21 side on 13 November 2014, playing seven minutes in a 3–1 away friendly defeat against England.
-On 20 May 2019, he was pre-called up by Angola for the 2019 Africa Cup of Nations, making his debut on 8 June by featuring 29 minutes in a 2–0 friendly victory over Guinea-Bissau held in Penafiel.
+On 20 May 2019, Gaspar was pre-called up by Angola for the 2019 Africa Cup of Nations, making his debut on 8 June by featuring 29 minutes in a 2–0 friendly victory over Guinea-Bissau held in Penafiel.